amadlung/2019-04-11-gwu/_build/html/_sources/automation.md.txt

 Now, we'll go through each line in the script before running it.

-First, notice that we change our working directory so that we can create new results sub-directories in the right location.
+> **Note: that we change our working directory so that we can create new results sub-directories in the right location.**

 ~~~
 cd ~/dc_workshop/results